Desmond Kuek: Military career

 In 2003, Kuek succeeded Ng Yat Chung as Chief of Army.
 On 23 March 2007, Kuek succeeded Ng again but as the Chief of Defence Force (CDF).

 Kuek relinquished his appointment as the CDF on 31 March 2010 and was succeeded by Neo Kian Hong.

-Political career
+Civil Service career

 After leaving the military, Kuek served as a Permanent Secretary in the Ministry of the Environment and Water Resources from 1 July 2010 to 30 September 2012.
 During his tenure, he co-chaired the Environment and Water Technologies (Clean Water) Executive Committee and the Steering Committee on CleanTech Park.

 Business career

 SMRT Corporation Limited (2012–2018)

 On 1 October 2012, Kuek was appointed President and Group CEO of SMRT Corporation, a transport company providing rail, bus, and taxi services.

 As group CEO, he was also responsible for taking the company private by selling it to Temasek Holdings on 29 September 2016.

 Kuek led SMRT's rail transformation effort to renew and improve the ageing North-South and East-West Lines (NSEWL), Singapore's oldest, longest and most heavily-used MRT lines.
 The multi-year, multi-project renewal effort spearheaded by Singapore's Land Transport Authority (LTA) involves six major components and will stretch into the early 2020s: